-Bachelor of Visual Arts students have their own studio space The AUT Rookie fashion show is the launchpad for many successful fashion design careers As an art and design student, you learn in an interactive environment where you collaborate with your classmates and share ideas
+1 The AUT Rookie fashion show is the launchpad for many successful fashion design careers 2 You learn in an interactive environment where you collaborate with your classmates and share ideas 3 You have access to a wide range of art and design facilities, including our book bindery

-Top 100 in the world
+Top in the world

 Study with us and you join a diverse community of creative people in an environment from which new ideas emerge on a daily basis.
 You work in shared studio spaces, constantly surrounded by innovation and technology to fuel your creativity.
 Many of our academic staff are actively involved in their professional fields, and we often invite industry experts to come in and share their knowledge with you.
-They're all reasons why we're ranked in the top 100 art and design schools worldwide.
+They're all reasons why we're ranked in the world's top 150 art and design schools in the QS World University Subject Rankings 2018.